SparkinTechProductions/TaskCycle/updates.md

   - Add options for users to personalize the app’s look and feel.
 - **Advanced Stats**:
   - Include metrics such as average cycle completion time and task duration tracking.
+- **Due Dates for Task Cycles**:
+  - Add due dates with countdowns or overdue indicators.
+- **Task Timer and Stopwatch**:
+  - Track allocated or spent time on tasks with start/pause/reset options.
+- **Counter Task Type**:
+  - Add tasks with counters (e.g., "Do X 10 times") and visual progress bars.
+- **Tools Icon**:
+  - Create a customizable tools menu with options like notes, timer, or stopwatch.
+  - Allow adding, deleting, and renaming tool icons.
+- **Task Dependencies**:
+  - Enable tasks to depend on others, locking tasks until prerequisites are complete.
+  - Visualize dependencies with linked icons or a flowchart.
+- **Task Grouping**:
+  - Group tasks into categories with customizable colors.
+- **Disable Automatic Cycle Resets**:
+  - Add a toggle in settings to stop automatic resets after completing all tasks, with a manual reset option.

 ---

+Saving and Loading:

+Save task cycles to local or cloud storage.
+Load previously saved task cycles.
+"Save As" functionality to create multiple task sets.
+Collaboration Features:

+Shared task cycles for group use.
+Real-time collaboration for teams.
+Customizable Themes:

+Allow users to change the app's appearance.
+Advanced Analytics:

+Include metrics like average completion time.
+Export stats as PDF or Excel.
+Reminder System:

+Notifications for incomplete or upcoming tasks.
+Templates:

+Create reusable task cycle templates.
+Allow users to share templates with others.
+Encryption:

+Ensure tasks and notes are secure.
+Task Types:

+Support for multiple choice, true/false, and comment-based tasks.
+Home Screen:

+Overview of ongoing tasks, stats, and recent activity.
+Improved Settings Menu:

+More prominent and accessible configuration options.
+Cross-Device Sync:

+Sync tasks and stats across devices.
+Accessibility Enhancements:

+Make the app more inclusive for all users.
+Horizontal Mode Compatibility:

+Improve the UI for horizontal orientation on mobile devices.
+Feedback Section:

+Add a feedback form to gather user input.
+Cycle Counter:

+Track the number of cycles completed in a visual or numeric format.
+Task Reordering:

+Drag-and-drop functionality for reorganizing tasks and subtasks.